dvmorris/reacterminator/README.md

-  -h, --help                       output usage information -i, --input-path                 (REQUIRED) specify input path, it can be a file or a folder -p, --output-path [./component]  specify output path -r, --recursive                  find files in the folder recursivly -o, --override-files             override existing files in the output path
+  -h, --help                       output usage information -i, --input-path                 (REQUIRED) specify input path, it can be a file or a folder -p, --output-path [./component]  specify output path -r, --recursive                  find files in the input folder recursivly -o, --override-files             override existing files in the output path

 Examples: